patternfly/patternfly-elements/.changeset/green-berries-collect.md

 NEW:
-Added `variant` attribute for `filled` and `outline` style variants Added `is-compact` boolean attribute for compact style version
+Added `variant` attribute for `filled` and `outline` style variants Added `compact` boolean attribute for compact style version

 BREAKING CHANGES:
 The `pfelement` attribute and `PFElement` class are **removed** from the `<pfe-label>` element by default.